sauerm1/RetracTable/README.md

 ## `disableSort`

-Adding the `disableSort` prop disable sorting in your table.
+Adding the `disableSort` prop disables sorting in your table.

 - required: `false`
 - default: `false`